OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 Refer to the overview of this section to read up more on the purpose of each of the mentioned directories and the type of information they store.

-#### Remediation

-In performing an iTunes backup of a device on which a particular mobile application has been installed, the backup will include all subdirectories (except for the `Library/Caches/` subdirectory) and files contained within that app's private directory on the [device's file system](https://developer.apple.com/library/content/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/FileSystemOverview/FileSystemOverview.html#//apple_ref/doc/uid/TP40010672-CH2-SW12 "Directories of an iOS App"  ).

-As such, avoid storing any sensitive data in plaintext within any of the files or folders within the app's private directory or subdirectories.

-While all the files in `Documents/` and `Library/Application Support/` are always being backed up by default, it is possible to [exclude files from the backup](https://developer.apple.com/library/content/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/FileSystemOverview/FileSystemOverview.html#//apple_ref/doc/uid/TP40010672-CH2-SW28 "Where You Should Put Your App’s Files") by calling `[NSURL setResourceValue:forKey:error:]` using the `NSURLIsExcludedFromBackupKey` key.

 ### Testing For Sensitive Information in Auto-Generated Screenshots